 Demand is driven by population demographics and consumer income.
 The profitability of individual companies depends on merchandising and marketing skills.
 Large chains have an advantage in stocking a wide variety of goods.
 Small companies and specialty retailers can compete successfully by carrying a deeper product line in specialized sports, hiring knowledgeable staff, offering repair services, or by serving a local market.
 The US industry is concentrated: the 20 largest companies account for about 55% of revenue.

 Products, Ops & Technology

-Sports equipment accounts for 65% of industry revenue; clothing, 20%; and footwear, 10%.
-Major equipment categories include exercise, hunting and firearms, golf, fishing, and camping.
+Sports equipment accounts for 60% of industry revenue; clothing, 20%; and footwear, 10%.
+Major equipment categories include team sports, exercise, hunting and firearms, golf, fishing, and camping.